Skip to main content

 • <Country/Region> is a country code according to ISO 3166.

-• When retrieving a text list entry the system first looks up for the whole language name.
-If nothing is found it looks up for the <LanguageCode>.
-If this search also fails the default text will be used.
+• When retrieving a text list entry, the system first looks up for the whole language name.
+If nothing is found, the it will look for the <LanguageCode>.
+If this search also fails, then the default text will be used.

 Language